 Bio

-Anastasia Christofakis has performed around the world, but only buys bagels in her hometown of Syosset, New York.
-Having purchased a down coat while getting her Masters in Chicago, Illinois and several pairs of flip flops for her Doctorate in humid Tallahassee, Florida, Anastasia finally settled into the temperate climate of Greenville, South Carolina where she serves as Assistant Professor of Clarinet at Furman University.
-Anastasia is a sought-after educator, most recently taking on the role of Coordinator of the Chamber Music Intensive at the New England Music Camp, in Sidney, Maine.
+Anastasia Christofakis is an accomplished clarinetist known for her versatility and dedication to both performance and education.
+Hailing from a rich cultural background, her artistry is deeply rooted in both classical traditions and modern interpretations, allowing her to bridge a variety of musical styles with technical proficiency and emotional depth.
+She has performed extensively across the United States and internationally, captivating audiences with her dynamic performances and expressive playing.
+She currently serves as Assistant Professor of Clarinet at Furman University in Greenville, SC.
 Outside of her teaching schedule, Anastasia enjoys collaborating with others to expand the scope and diversity of new music, as well as its accessibility.
 In addition to her role with Meraki, Anastasia also performs and serves as the Vice President of Education and Community Outreach of What is Noise – an award-winning Pierrot ensemble made up of musicians from around the world.
 A non-profit organization, What is Noise focuses its mission on building community through music.
+Originally from New York, Anastasia holds degrees from James Madison University (BM), Roosevelt University (MM), and Florida State University (DM).
 She is a Royal Global Performance Artist and performs on Firebird clarinets and Brian Corbin clarinet products.

 A recognized leader in chamber music and contemporary music advocacy, pianist Elizabeth G. Hill has performed across the US and Europe in service of her life’s work: joining cultures together through music.
 In addition to her role as co-founder of Meraki, She is also pianist for Balance Campaign, a chamber ensemble whose focus lies exclusively on commissioning and performing works by marginalized composers.
 She currently also serves as the pianist for the National Philharmonic.
 An active pedagogue, Elizabeth is a private piano teacher in the DC-metro area, and is a member of the Collaborative Piano Faculty at the Heifetz International Music Institute.
 Originally raised in Anchorage, Alaska, Elizabeth holds degrees from Mary Baldwin College (B.A.), James Madison University (M.M.), and The Catholic University of America (D.M.A. with a specialization in Chamber Music).